 And I’ll let you in on a little secret: you’ll probably never be a “10” in any category.

 Because perfection is an illusion.

 And because people who select 9’s instead of 10’s see more capacity for growth — that alone is a motivator for achievement.
-So, my overachieving friends, don’t beat yourself up if you aren’t rocking 10’s in every category.
+So, dear overachieving friends, don’t beat yourself up if you aren’t rocking 10’s in every category.
 Once you start using this tool more consistently, you’ll see how your ratings change along with the ebbs and flows of your life.
 And soon, you’ll probably be able to predict how your life’s events will play out in terms of your health.